SAFE: Machine Unlearning With Shard Graphs

 \section{Related Work}

 The forgetting/machine-unlearning problem \cite{7163042,ginart2019making} focuses on removing information from a trained machine learning model.
-One line of work \cite{sisa,arcane,legonet,kochno,kumar2022privacy, https://doi.org/10.48550/arxiv.2302.07994} involves splitting the dataset into multiple shards and training separate models for each shard.
+One line of work \cite{sisa,arcane,legonet,kochno,kumar2022privacy, Bowman_2023_CVPR} involves splitting the dataset into multiple shards and training separate models for each shard.
 In such settings forgetting a sample will only affect the model trained on the subset containing the data.
 In \cite{linearfiltration} the authors enable forgetting for logistic regression by allowing the model to forget a class.
-The recent work \cite{arcane}, achieves a 1-class linear classifier trained on only a single class by making predictions based on class-centroids.
-The authors \cite{legonet} propose the model LegoNet which generalizes \cite{sisa} by modifying the ensembling procedure to a select-and-average the top-$k$ most relevant sub-models in an instance-dependent manner.
+The recent work \cite{arcane} achieves a 1-class linear classifier trained on only a single class by making predictions based on class-centroids.
+The authors of \cite{legonet} propose the model LegoNet which generalizes \cite{sisa} by modifying the ensembling procedure to a select-and-average approach with the top-$k$ most relevant sub-models in an instance-dependent manner.
 Such methods provide instant forgetting by removal of the corresponding model with low re-training time, however, they suffer from increased inference costs directly correlating with the number of shards.

 Another line of work involves forgetting for a single deep network.
 Forgetting is difficult for deep networks \cite{Golatkar_2020_CVPR, golatkar2020forgetting} due to the highly nonlinear nature of the parameterization and nonconvexity of the learning problem.
 Such works often use approximations to the non-linear landscape of a deep network to propose unlearning methods.
-In \cite{guo2019certified} perform a newton update for unlearning, while in \cite{mixedprivacyforgettinggolatkar,achille2021lqf} they train a linearization of a ResNet-50 starting from a pre-trained checkpoint.
-Due to the linearity of the parameterization, enables convexity of the optimization so that one can forget specific samples and obtain upper bounds on the mutual information after a certain number of forgetting steps.
-Such unlearning methods are approximate, and as a result require complete re-training of the model after a fixed number of iterations when the privacy budget is consumed. \cite{wu2020deltagrad,thudi2022unrolling} provide algorithms and seek understanding of unlearning by caching models, and unrolling the iterative steps of the optimization problem.
+In \cite{guo2019certified} the authors perform a newton update for unlearning, while in \cite{mixedprivacyforgettinggolatkar,achille2021lqf} the authors train a linearization of a ResNet-50 starting from a pre-trained model.
+The linearity of the parameterization, enables convexity of the optimization so that one can forget specific samples and obtain upper bounds on the mutual information after a certain number of forgetting steps.
+However, such unlearning methods are approximate, and as a result require complete re-training of the model after a fixed number of iterations when the privacy budget is consumed.
+The works of \cite{wu2020deltagrad,thudi2022unrolling} provide algorithms and seek understanding of unlearning by caching models, and unrolling the iterative steps of the optimization problem.